raspberrypilearning/3d-printed-astro-pi-flight-case/worksheet.md

 ![](images/install_pi2.png)

 Now you can insert the camera ribbon cable into the CSI port of the Raspberry Pi.
-Try to make sure the pin connectors are all level to ensure a good connection.
+Try to make sure the tin connectors are all level to ensure a good connection.

 ![](images/install_pi3.png)